anachevv/discount-calculator/README.md

 <li>The application is based on Tkinter.
 Here is a link to the documentation:
 <a href="https://docs.python.org/3/library/tkinter.html"><u>Click here</u></a></li>
 <li>I'm using currencies library to display the currency selected by the user in the
 final result.
-Here is information about the library:
+Here is the documentation:
 <a href="https://pypi.org/project/currencies/"><u>Click here</u></a></li>

 <h2>How it looks like</h2>